TheNicGard/DungeonStar/manual/manual-draft.md

 The protagonist is also able to follow an **inspiration**, which gives them a boost to certain ability scores, and determines their starting equipment.
 Those inspirations are:

 * **Self** - the protagonist gains their power from within themselves; no challenge is impossible, because they've made it this far without backing down. *Starts with a tower shield.*
-* **Life** - the protagonist sees the value in all life, and only wishes to kill in order to obtain the *Dungeon Star*. *Starts with a wand of Pacification.*
+* **Love** - the protagonist driven by an intense love, either for their loved ones, or for all life, and only wishes acquire the *Dungeon Star* to protect their love. *Starts with a wand of Pacification.*
 * **Peace** - the protagonist seeks a silent future, devoid of all conflict. *Starts with a +2 dagger and a wand of Striking.*
 * **Prosperity** - the protagonist seeks to fulfill all of their material desires through whatever means they deem necessary. *Starts with a wand of Greed.*
 * **The Arts** - the protagonist is driven by the urge to preserve and cultivate the creation of arts. *Starts with a wand of Lightning.*